 In order to start, it is important to follow the steps mentioned below.

-Understand the prerequisites of opening a collection agency
+1. Understand the pre-requisites of opening a collection agency

 The legal requirements vary significantly based on the state in which one intends to operate – each state has its own unique requirements.
-Firstly, the prospective collection agency should register itself within its own state.
-Later it can register and possibly get licenses in the other states too.
+Firstly, they should register within their own state.
+Later it can register and possibly get licenses in other states too.

 The prospective collection agency must plan and arrange the capital required to make it through the initial phase.
 After that, it needs to plan out the operating expenses for the first 2-3 years – basic office supplies, salaries, and other operating expenses.
 Further, costs of registration, obtaining necessary licenses & bonds, marketing, and securing clients should also be factored in the expenses.
 The costs would vary based on the number of states one intends to operate in.